mdeguzis/documents/Debian/arch-and-indep-target.md

 # Moral of the story,

 First go round, use ` dpkg-buildpackage -B.` in your build process.

-For pbuilder, that would be options of `--debbuildopts -B`
+# Pbiulder

+With [pbuilder](http://manpages.ubuntu.com/manpages/trusty/man8/pbuilder.8.html), you **must** use `--binary-arch` over ` --debbuildopts -B`, or that traditional option will be seemingly ignored.

+>--binary-arch

+>Specify  to  build  architecture specific targets instead of all targets.
+Setting --debbuildopts after this option  will  re-set some parts of the effect.

+>Use this option rather than using --debbuildopts -B

 # Explanation